-The ICA has also opened a formal investigation into the alleged abuse of an alleged collective dominant position by the three largest retail banks in Iceland, including the Bank.
+The Icelandic Competition Authority (ICA) has opened a formal investigation into the alleged abuse of an alleged collective dominant position by the three largest retail banks in Iceland, including Arion Bank.
 The investigation was initiated by separate complaints from BYR hf. and MP banki hf. made in 2010.
-The complaints from BYR hf. and MP banki hf. concern the terms of the Banks' mortgage arrangements, which, according to the complaint, deter individuals from moving their business to other banks and thereby restrict competition.
-The extent of the investigation and outcome is still uncertain as well as any effect on the Group.
-However, if the Bank will be deemed to have violated the Competition Act, it could result in a fine or restrictions by the ICA.

-In April 2013 the ICA imposed a ISK 500 million fine on Valitor for abusing its dominant position on the payment card market and violating conditions set in an earlier decision of the Authority.
-Valitor appealed the decision to the Competition Appeals Committee.
+The complaints from BYR hf. and MP banki hf. concern the terms of the banks' mortgage arrangements, which, according to the complaint, deter individuals from moving their business to other banks and thereby restrict competition.
+The extent of the investigation and outcome is still uncertain.
+However, if the Bank were deemed to have violated the Competition Act, it could result in a fine or restrictions by the ICA.
+In April 2013 the ICA imposed a ISK 500 million fine on Valitor hf. for abusing its dominant position on the payment card market and violating conditions set out in an earlier decision of the Authority.
+Valitor hf. appealed the decision to the Competition Appeals Committee.
 In October 2013 the Committee confirmed the decision of the Competition Authority.
-Valitor has referred the decision to the courts of law for annulment.
+Valitor hf. referred the case to the courts.
+In May 2015 the District Court of Reykjavik rejected Valitor's reasoning that the decision be nullified, but agreed to its claim to lower the fine to ISK 400 million.
+The case has been appealed to the Supreme Court.
+The final judgement of the Supreme Court is expected in 2016.